top of page

 • Upload locations in bulk using a spreadsheet template.

 If you’re linking existing pages, you may see a warning that location pages must have the same name as your main parent page.
-Here’s how to handle that — without losing your location identifiers.
+However, that can cause confusion, what looks like duplicate pages, and a whole bunch of other confusing issues when posting.
+So, you will want to avoid this, and here’s how to handle that, without losing your location pages unigue identities.

 Fixing the “Name Must Match” Issue